|

 concern is cold temperature hardiness while in other

-areas, the challenge may be hot, dry summers.
-The most
+regions, the challenge may be hot, dry summers.

 famous way of designating survivability of plants is the